Ethorbit/nZombies-zombie-progress-bar/README.md

 ## About this mod:

-The nZombies Zombie Counter is an addon designed for the nZombies gamemode that exists in the game Garry's Mod, it will show a progress bar along with a kill counter that indicates how many zombies are left before the round ends.
+The nZombies Zombie Progress Bar is an addon designed for the nZombies gamemode that exists in the game Garry's Mod, it will show a progress bar along with a kill counter that indicates how many zombies are left before the round ends.

 ![](https://i.imgur.com/xzmg9QE.gif)